|Elliott Sound Products||Amplifier Basics - How Amps Work (Part 1)|

 One important thing to realise about valves is that everything changes.
 The characteristics vary widely with plate voltage, load resistance, bias current and just about everything else you can think of.
 Despite this, it is still possible to design a circuit using valves that will be repeatable from one unit to the next, provided the designer knows what s/he is doing.

 A typical signal valve (such as the 12AX7 high mu dual triode) has a plate resistance of 2k5, an amplification factor (mu) of 100, and a gm (using the circuit of Figure 1.1) of about 1600uMhos, which can (by simple mathematics) be converted into a figure of 1.6mA/V, meaning that a change of 1V on the grid will cause a change of 1.6mA in the anode current.
 This does not actually mean what it says, since the valve might be quite incapable of sustaining an anode current of 1.6mA under all circumstances.
-However, a change of 0.1V at the grid can cause a change in plate current of 0.16mA - the measurement is typically "normalised" to make comparison easier (just like they don't in the supermarket).
+However, a change of 0.1V at the grid can cause a change in plate current of 0.16mA - the measurement is typically 'normalised' to make comparison easier.

 Let us now have a look at how the valve amplifies the signal.
 The transfer curve in Figure 1.2 shows the input waveform applied to the grid, at any convenient frequency.
 As the signal becomes more positive, the valve draws more current, until at the peak of the waveform, the grid voltage has been made 0.1V more positive than it was before.
 Therefore, the anode current is 0.16mA greater that it was before.
 Using Ohm's Law, 0.16mA with a resistance of 470k means that the anode voltage is 75 Volts lower than when in the idle (or quiescent) state.